 My favorite addition to the cart was not only the barn wood, but those casters.
 Boy…do I love casters.
 They sure make my life easier and add an element of fun.

 In addition, pin and share this repurposed changing table cart to inspire others to give DIY a try.
-They just may have a broken down changing table that needs new life too.
-Thank you!
+They just may have a broken-down changing table that needs new life too.

-Coming up next, I’m taking another cast-off from my dad’s rentals and giving it a whole new look (see below then head here to see the after).
+Likewise, coming up next, I’m taking another cast-off from my dad’s rentals and giving it a whole new look (see below then head here to see the after).
 To be sure to get these DIY tips & tricks in your inbox, sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.

 Now, don’t forget to head below to see what my blogger friends have created for you too!